vkbo/novelWriter/docs/source/usage_format.rst

 In addition to these standard Markdown features, novelWriter also allows for comments in documents.
 The text of a comment is ignored by the word counter.
-The text can also be filtered out when building the manuscript or viewing the document.
+The text can also be filtered out when compiling the manuscript or viewing the document.

 If the first word of a comment is ``Synopsis:`` (with the colon included), the comment is treated in a special manner and will show up in the :ref:`a_ui_outline` in a dedicated column.
 The word